hendriklaue/QIBA-DRO-evaluation-tool/README.md

 ========================

 The application is under development, and is available with source code.
-Later the stand alone version will be distributed.
+Later the stand-alone version will be distributed.
-The steady version could be found in 'QIBA_eveluate_tool.py', while the developing version(which may be buggy) could be found in 'QIBA_eveluate_tool_testing.py'.
+The source code could be found in "QIBA_evaluate_tool.py".
+Under the condition that all required packages are available, run this file will launch the application.
+When the stand-alone installer is available, alternatively the user can run the installer and install the application on the computer.
 A short manual could be found in file 'Manual.doc'(may be out of date, but I will try to keep it up to date).
-The test data could be found in the pack 'test_data.zip'.
+The reference and calculated data for demonstration could be found in the folder 'reference_data' and 'calculated_data'.

 ========================